Niftys/mispelt/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Flutter team for the amazing framework
 - Material Design for the design system
-- The spelling game community for inspiration
+- The daily game community for inspiration

 ---